 Monday's stock-price rebound is likely just noise, and further declines from here are possible if Stamps.com can't live up to its dismal guidance.
 The stock still trades for around 30 times the midpoint of its GAAP earnings guidance, a lofty valuation that may not fully reflect the uncertainty hanging over the stock.

 Stamps.com's growth story is now on hold, and while it will continue to sell postage, it remains to be seen if the company will be able to eventually reignite that growth without its exclusive USPS partnership.

-10 stocks we like even better than Stamps.comWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than Stamps.comWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*